AnaSilvaSwitch/devops-23-24-JPE-1231821/CA2/Part1/README.md

 ## Finalizing the Assignment

 1. **Add and fill README.md**:
-Fill README.md file to reflect all the steps described above.
+In the folder `CA2/Part1` create a file named `README.md` and add the content described above

   ```bash
 touch README.md